shibaFoss/AIO-Video-Downloader/CONTRIBUTING.md

 ## ⚙️ Building From Source

-This section is for anyone who wants to run AIO Video Downloader on their own computer and maybe even make changes to it.
+This section is for anyone who wants to build AIO Video Downloader on their own computer and maybe even make changes to it.
 If you’ve used **Git** and **Android Studio** before, you’ll feel right at home.
 If not — no worries!
 You can still try, and you’re welcome to ask for help from the community.